 Titanic sank on April 15, 1912 in the North Atlantic after colliding with an iceberg during its journey from Southampton, England to New York, USA.

-At that time, despite continuous emergency signals and flares fired from the deck, it took nearly 2 hours for rescue to be reached.
+Despite repeated distress signals and flares being fired from the deck, it took nearly two hours for rescue to be dispatched.
 The Carpathia was the first rescue ship to reach the Titanic, saving more than 700 lives, while more than 1,517 people died.

 The ship was carrying 2,224 passengers and crew at the time of the accident under the command of Captain Edward Smith.